fafalone/WinDevLib/README.md

 hFile = CreateFileW(StrPtr("name"), 0, 0, lPtr, ...)
 ```

-### Guide to switching from oleexpimp.tlb

-There's 'WinDevLib for Implements' (WinDevLibImpl.twinpack/.twinproj) as well, but you'll note it has substantially fewer interfaces than oleexpimp.tlb.
-This is because there's two reasons for an interface to have an alternate version: It uses `[ Preservesig ]` on one or more methods, or it uses `As Any`. twinBASIC allows using `Implements` with `As Any` by replacing it with `As LongPtr` (which is what the alternate versions do).
-So many interfaces were in oleexpimp.tlb for this latter reason, and subsequently are *not* included in WinDevLibImpl as it's not neccessary.

-If you find an oleexpimp.tlb interface is not in WinDevLibImpl, you will be able to use the one from WinDevLib, simply make sure `As Any` is changed to `As LongPtr`.

-tB has announced plans to support `[ PreserveSig ]` in implemented interfaces in the future; when that happens WinDevLibImpl will be deprecated.

->[!IMPORTANT]
->There currently seems to be an issue with using WinDevLib and WinDevLibImpl together if WinDevLibImpl does not use the current WinDevLib as a reference (it would usually use an old one as it's updated much less frequently).
-I've updated the reference on this repo and the package server, just note that you'll need to refresh both every time you update one if they're used together.

-### WinDevLib API standards

-This was mentioned above, but it's worth going into more detail.
-In addition to the COM interfaces, WinDevLib has a large selection of common Windows APIs; this is a much larger set than oleexp.
-WinDevLib and twinBASIC represented the best opportunity there would be to modernize standards... most VB programs are written with ANSI versions of APIs being the default. **This is not the case with WinDevLib**.
+4) String vs Long(Ptr) in APIs with both ANSI and Unicode versions: Most VB programs are written with ANSI versions of APIs being the default. **This is not the case with WinDevLib**.
 With very few exceptions, APIs are Unicode by default-- i.e. they use the W, rather than A, version of APIs e.g. `DeleteFile` maps to `DeleteFileW` rather than `DeleteFileA`.
-The A and W variants use String/LongPtr, and in almost all cases, the mapped version uses `String` with twinBASIC's `DeclareWide` keyword-- this disables Unicode-ANSI conversion, so you can still use `String` without `StrPtr` or any Unicode <-> ANSI conversion.
-Note this usually only applies to strings passed as input, APIs passing a LPWSTR that's allocated externally will still be LongPtr, as they're not in the same BSTR format as VBx/TB strings.
+The A and W variants use String/LongPtr, and in almost all cases, the mapped version uses `String` with twinBASIC's `DeclareWide` keyword-- this disables Unicode-ANSI conversion.
+Since this is automatic, you generally don't need to make any changes; you can still use `String` without `StrPtr` or any manual Unicode <-> ANSI conversion.
+Note this usually only applies to strings passed as input, you'll need to update any externally allocated strings returned as a pointer, where you previously used e.g. `lstrlenA`, to use `lstrlenW` and Unicode handling in general.

 All APIs are provided, as a minimum, as the explicit W variant, and an untagged version that maps to the W version.
-Some, but not all, APIs also have an explicit A variant defined that will perform the normal ANSI conversion for compatibility purposes.
-This is decided on a case by case basis depending on my impression of how much legacy code is around that needs the ANSI version.
-All new code should use the Unicode versions.
+Most ANSI variants are also included, but code should use Unicode wherever possible.
+You generally don't need to change any code in the case of

 UDTs used by these calls are also supplied in the same manner, the W variant, an untagged variant that's the same as the W version, and in some cases, an A version.
 UDTs always use `LongPtr` for strings, even the untagged versions for `DeclareWide`.

 If you have any doubts about which API is being called, twinBASIC will show the full declaration when you hover your cursor over the API in your code.

+> [!TIP]
+> Reminder: `Nothing` can be used in place of an interface where WinDevLib has the interface as an argument but another signature used `Long`/`LongPtr`

+> [!NOTE]
+>  This is just for using WinDevLib-- you'll likely have a lot more changes to make if you want to make your project x64 compatible.

 #### Scope of coverage